-Fifth London Safety Plan
+Fifth London Safety Plan (LSP5)

-Under the plan approved by the Authority on 12 September 2013 ten fire stations were closed on 9 January 2014 and the Authority has decided to sell the station sites and consequently those sites have been reclassified from operational assets to assets held for sale - March 2014 Resources Committee (FEP2238).
-The sites have been valued at 31st March 2014 at the lower of its carrying value and fair value less costs to sell at initial reclassification.
-LFEPA is satisfied that the estimated disposal proceeds (EDP) figures provided by Dron and Wright meet the requirements of 'fair value' as deemed by the CIPFA Code of Practice for Local Government Accounting 2013-14.
+The sites closed following the implementation of LSP5 that have not been sold have been valued at 31st March 2015 at the lower of its carrying value and fair value less costs to sell at initial reclassification.
+LFEPA is satisfied that the estimated disposal proceeds (EDP) figures provided by Dron and Wright meet the requirements of 'fair value' as deemed by the CIPFA Code of Practice for Local Government Accounting 2014/15.
 EDP figures are not market valuations as they were not subject to the standards and guidance which is contained in the RICS 'Red Book', as the preparation of agency advice, including estimates of disposal proceeds, is specifically excluded from the provisions of the 'Red Book'.